riceset/Hugo/content/articles/signals.md

 ---
-title: "Understanding signals in Linux"
+title: Understanding signals in Linux
 author: Komeno
 date: 2022-08-12
-cover: "images/signals.jpg"
+cover: images/signals.jpg
-description: "A process ID a.k.a.
+description: A process ID a.k.a.
 PID is literally what the name says, it is a number to uniquely identify a running process.
-You can print your program’s PID in C using the getpid() function included on the header file unistd.h."
+You can print your program’s PID in C using the getpid() function included on the header file unistd.h.
-tags: [C, Linux, UNIX]
+tags:
+  - C
+  - Linux
+  - UNIX
+  - École-42
 ---

 ## What is a process ID?